valhalla/valhalla-docs/elevation/api-reference.md

 ## Using the hosted Mapbox Elevation Service

 The Mapbox elevation service requires an access token.
 In a request, you must append your own access_token to the URL, following access_token=.
 See the [Mapbox API documentation](https://www.mapbox.com/api-documentation/#access-tokens) for more on access tokens.
+Contact Mapbox for instructions on accessing this API.

 ### Use a shape list for input locations

+The elevation request run locally takes the form of `localhost:8002/height?json={}`, where the JSON inputs inside the `{}` are described below.

 A `shape` request must include a latitude and longitude in decimal degrees, and the locations are visited in the order specified.
 The input coordinates can come from many input sources, such as a GPS location, a point or a click on a map, a geocoding service, and so on.